jamesrayman/Ero/docs/euclid.md

 ### Data Types

-The central data type of the is a figure: a locus that exists in three dimensional space.
+The central data type of the is a figure: a set of points that exists in three dimensional space.

 The following structures are all represented as figures.
-* Point
+* Point: just one point
-* Line
+* Line:
-* Segment
+* Segment: a line bounded by two endpoints
-* Ray
+* Ray: a line bounded by one endpoint
-* Plane
+* Plane:
-* Circle
+* Circle: the set of all points in a plane equidistant from a center
-* Arc
+* Arc: a circle that is bounded by two endpoints
-* Sphere
+* Sphere: the set of all points in space equidistant from a center
-* Null
+* Null: no points
-* Space
+* Space: all points in three dimensional space

 The non-figure types in Euclid are reals, strings, and constructions.

 ### The Postulates

 Let the following be postulated:
-1. `intersection` To describe the intersection of two given figures.
+1. `intersection`: To describe the intersection of two given figures.
-1. `point_on` To select a point on a given figure.
+1. `point_on`: To select a point on a given figure.
-1. `plane` To describe a plane given three points not on one line.
+1. `plane`: To describe a plane given three points not on one line.
-1. `sphere` To describe a sphere given a center and a point on that sphere.
+1. `sphere`: To describe a sphere given a center and a point on that sphere.
-1. `point` To define a given point.
+1. `point`: To define a given point.
-1. `segment` To define a line segment.
+1. `segment`: To define a line segment.
-1. `null` To create a null figure.
+1. `null`: To create a null figure.
-1. `space` To create a space figure.
+1. `space`: To create a space figure.
-1. `arc` To create a arc figure.
+1. `arc`: To create a arc figure.

 ### Standard Library